junxit/us-congress-bills-109/bill.md

     - **(ii)** The brownfields economic development initiative under section 108(q) of the Housing and Community Development Act of 1974 (42 U.S.C.
 5308(q)).
     - **(iii)** The rural housing and economic development program of the Department of Housing and Urban Development pursuant to title II of the Departments of Veterans Affairs and Housing and Urban Development, and Independent Agencies Appropriations Act, 2005 (Public Law 108–447; 118 Stat.
 3300) and title II of the Departments of Veterans Affairs and Housing and Urban Development, and Independent Agencies Appropriations Act, 1999 (Public Law 105–276; 112 Stat.
 2475).
     - **(iv)** The Indian housing block grant program under the Native American Housing Assistance and Self-Determination Act of 1996 (25 U.S.C.
 4101 et seq.).
-  - **(D)** *Empowerment zones program* The empowerment zones, enterprise communities, and rural development investment areas programs under subchapter U of chapter 1 of the Internal Revenue Code of 1986 (26 U.S.C.
-1391 et seq.).
-  - **(E)** *Department of the Interior— Bureau of Indian Affairs* The programs for grants, loans, and loan guarantys for Indian economic development of the Office of Economic Development, Bureau of Indian Affairs of the Department of the Interior.
+  - **(D)** *Department of the Interior—Bureau of Indian Affairs* The programs for grants, loans, and loan guarantees for Indian economic development of the Office of Economic Development, Bureau of Indian Affairs of the Department of the Interior.
-  - **(F)** *Department of the Treasury* The community development financial institutions fund program under subtitle A of title I of the Riegle Community Development and Regulatory Improvement Act of 1994 (12 U.S.C.
+  - **(E)** *Department of the Treasury* The community development financial institutions fund program under subtitle A of title I of the Riegle Community Development and Regulatory Improvement Act of 1994 (12 U.S.C.
 4701 et seq.).
-  - **(G)** *Appalachian regional commission* Any program for assistance for Appalachian regional development under subtitle IV of title 40, United States Code.
+  - **(F)** *Appalachian regional commission* Any program for assistance for Appalachian regional development under subtitle IV of title 40, United States Code.
-  - **(H)** *National credit union administration* The community development revolving loan fund program for credit unions under the Community Development Credit Union Revolving Loan Fund Transfer Act (42 U.S.C.
+  - **(G)** *National credit union administration* The community development revolving loan fund program for credit unions under the Community Development Credit Union Revolving Loan Fund Transfer Act (42 U.S.C.
 9822 note).
-  - **(I)** *Denali commission* The Denali Commission program under the Denali Commission Act of 1998 (42 U.S.C.
+  - **(H)** *Denali commission* The Denali Commission program under the Denali Commission Act of 1998 (42 U.S.C.
 2131 et seq.).
-  - **(J)** *Delta regional authority* The program for Delta regional development under subtitle F of the Consolidated Farm and Rural Development Act (7 U.S.C.
+  - **(I)** *Delta regional authority* The program for Delta regional development under subtitle F of the Consolidated Farm and Rural Development Act (7 U.S.C.
 2009aa et seq.).
-  - **(K)** *Department of health and human services* The discretionary award program for community economic development under section 680 of the Community Services Block Grant Act (42 U.S.C.
+  - **(J)** *Department of health and human services* The discretionary award program relating to local community economic development under section 680 of the Community Services Block Grant Act (42 U.S.C.
 9921).
-- **(2)** *Federal financial assistance* The term Federal financial assistance has the meaning given such term in section 101 of the Uniform Relocation Assistance and Real Property Acquisitions Policies Act of 1970 (42 U.S.C.
+- **(2)** *Federal financial assistance* The term Federal financial assistance has the meaning given such term in section 101 of the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (42 U.S.C.
 4601).
 - **(3)** *State* The term State means any of the States of the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Commonwealth of the Northern Mariana Islands, Guam, the Virgin Islands, American Samoa, and any other territory or possession of the United States.
-- **(4)** *Unit of local government* The term unit of local government means any city, county, town, township, parish, village, or other general purpose political subdivision of a State or any community redevelopment agency, housing authority, special district, or other special purpose political subdivision of a State.

-## § 4.
-Applicability
+## § 5.
+Severability

-at any time after the date of the enactment of this Act, has engaged in either of the following acts
+If any provision of this Act, or the application thereof, is held invalid, the validity of the remainder of this Act and the application of such provision to other persons and circumstances shall not be affected thereby.